ryandoyle5401/Budgetr/Weekly Updates/Week 6 Status Update.md

 # Team Report

 ## Agenda
+Discuss about user sign-in/login and user authentication with Firebase
 ## Group Goals from Previous Week
 1. Tweak database project and program
 2. Utilize some stuff from the Home Screen article